0xP1x3L/LGL-ModMenu-Template/README.md

 LGL Mod Menu Template modified and updated version by me.
 (Updated in 7/2025)

 # How to mod and hook
-Main file to create function in mod menu is "Main.cpp" file, you can read how i use HOOK.
+Main file to create function in mod menu is `[Main.cpp](https://github.com/0xP1x3L/LGL-ModMenu-Template/blob/f7e47fb361a06132321bb9b809a238f9796784b9/app/src/main/jni/Main.cpp)` file, you can read how i use HOOK.

 List of tutorial you need to watch before you make mod.